David Goodwillie turns out for Radcliffe in Northern Premier League

 No criminal proceedings were instructed against Goodwillie, but he was ordered to pay £100,000 in damages by a judge after it was ruled he raped a woman in a flat in West Lothian in 2011.

-To the surprise of supporters, Goodwillie was named on the Radcliffe teamsheet to take on Belper Town on Wednesday.
+To the surprise of supporters, Goodwillie was named on the Radcliffe teamsheet to take on Belper Town on Wednesday, scoring a hat-trick in a 4-2 win.

 Goodwillie left Raith Rovers in September 2022, eight months after initially signing and having not made a single appearance, after the Kirkcaldy club faced a ferocious backlash from club sponsor Val McDermid, fans, Rape Crisis Scotland and Scotland's First Minister Nicola Sturgeon.